Bask in every aspect of the Native American experience at this free Smithsonian landmark.

 The NMAI provides its first “wow!” moment before you even walk in the door.
 The building (designed entirely by Native architects) is one of DC’s most visually striking, with its curvilinear structure and limestone material designed to resemble rock formations affected by wind and water over thousands of years.

 Visitors at Smithsonian National Museum of the American Indian on the National Mall - Free Smithsonian Museum in Washington, DC

 The museum's collections represent more than 12,000 years of history across 1,200-plus indigenous cultures from the Americas.
 These objects range from the aesthetic to the religious to the historical, helping to form a comprehensive catalogue of Native American culture.

-Ongoing exhibitions at the museum include Return to a Native Place: Algonquian Peoples of the Chesapeake” allows you to meet the Native peoples of the Chesapeake Bay through maps, ceremonial objects, photographs and more.
+Ongoing exhibitions at the museum include Return to a Native Place: Algonquian Peoples of the Chesapeake, which allows you to meet the Native peoples of the Chesapeake Bay through maps, ceremonial objects, photographs and interactive displays.
 These details can help you have a deeper understanding of just how prevalent Native Americans were, and are, to the areas surrounding DC.

 The Great Inka Road: Engineering an Empire takes you back to earlier Andean cultures to explore the foundations of the Inka Road.
 You will learn of technologies that made the road possible, the politics and cosmology of the Inka world and the legacy that the Inka Empire left, from the colonial period to today.
 Of course, the museum regularly features new exhibits, so check to see what’s on display before you go.

 NMAI is not currently offering its usual slate of in-person programs, but you can enjoy virtual entertainment such as the Native Cinema Showcase, as well as conversations with various authors.